-Hansen, a Republican, was the representative for Idaho's 2nd congressional district from 1969 to 1974.
+Hansen was the representative for Idaho’s 2nd congressional district and was a Republican.
+He served from 1969 to 1974.

-The chart is based on the bills Hansen sponsored and cosponsored.
+The chart is based on the bills Hansen sponsored and cosponsored from Jan 3, 1973 to Dec 20, 1974.
 See full analysis methodology.

 Hansen sponsored bills primarily in these issue areas: